 If you are going to be hauling your kit to different venues, you will want something that is portable and compacts easily.
 A lot of kits can be folded up (or in some cases, rolled up) for quick transport or storage, but if you are using it mainly at home it might not be a huge issue.

 Your purchase will most likely come down to how much can you afford.
 While the entry-level kits hover in the $400 range, with some going as high as $500, there are some extremely budget-friendly options, ranging from $80 – $300.
-These are usually tabletop drum kits, or full size kits that are striped down to the minimal amount of features.
+These are usually tabletop drum kits or full-size kits that are stripped down to the minimal amount of features.

 Electronic Drum Set vs. Acoustic

 While they perform the same basic function, electronic drum sets and acoustic drum sets differ in a few ways.

 Acoustic drum sets are the traditional way of playing drums.
 A basic kit is composed of a snare drum, bass/kick drum, a rack tom (sometimes 2), floor tom, hi-hats, ride cymbal, and crash cymbal.
 Sound is produced by striking the drums and cymbals with sticks, brushes, or mallets.
 You can play all styles of music on acoustic kits, from rock to jazz to blues and funk, with manufacturers producing models that cater to certain musical genres.

 Acoustic drums are also very responsive to your playing style, which is great if you want to play loud rock music, or soft jazz.
 While they are considered the “true way” to learn the drums, because of the amount of noise they produce, it is hard to find a quiet space that you can practice undisturbed.
 Recording acoustic drums is also a bit labor-intensive as the entire kit has to be mic’d, and a lot of people just don’t have those kinds of resources.